astronomer/docs/astro/deployment-health-incidents.md

 ---
-sidebar_label: 'Deployment health and incidents'
+sidebar_label: 'Deployment health incidents'
-title: 'View and address Deployment incidents'
+title: 'View and address Deployment health incidents'
 id: deployment-health-incidents
 description: A list of all possible Deployment incident types and steps for resolving each one.
 ---

 :::caution

 This feature is in [Private preview](feature-previews.md).
+To access this feature or learn more, [contact Astronomer](https://www.astronomer.io/contact/).
+All customers are eligible to use this feature upon request.

 :::

-Astro monitors your Deployment and notifies you when specific conditions or metrics are met to ensure that you're up to date on your Deployment's performance.
+Astro monitors your Deployment and displays notifications when issues arise that could affect your Deployment's functionality or performance.
 Use your Deployment health status to quickly check if your Deployment has any issues that need immediate attention.

 ## Deployment health